Algebraic construction of Weyl invariant $E_8$ Jacobi forms: Constructing -invariant Jacobi forms of higher index

 In \cite{Sun:2021ije}, Sun and Wang determined all generators of $J^{E_8}_{*,m}$ for $1\le m\le 13$.
 Using our algorithm we determine all generators of $J^{E_8}_{*,m}$ for $1\le m\le 20$.

 \begin{prop} Let $d_{k,m}$ denote the number of generators of weight $k$ of $J^{E_8}_{*,m}$.
 For $1\le m\le 20$, the Laurent polynomials

 are determined as

-\end{prop} For $1\le m\le 13$, our results of $P^\rw_m$ are in perfect agreement with those of (the revised version of) \cite[Theorem 4.2]{Sun:2021ije}.
+\end{prop} For $1\le m\le 13$, our results of $P^\rw_m$ are in perfect agreement with those of \cite[Theorem 4.2]{Sun:2021ije}.
 As explained in \cite{Sun:2021ije}, $P^\rw_m$ gives the dimension of the space $J^{E_8}_{k,m}$ of weak Jacobi forms of arbitrary weight $k$ and given index $m$ as